-My dissertation, “Identifying, Annotating, and Filtering Arguments and Opinions in Open Collaboration Systems”, addresses the problem of analysing, integrating, and reconciling information in online discussions.
-Viva slides in PDF and on Slideshare.
+My dissertation, “Identifying, Annotating, and Filtering Arguments and Opinions in Open Collaboration Systems”, addresses the problem of analyzing, integrating, and reconciling information in online discussions.

 Richard D. Boyce, John Horn, Oktie Hassanzadeh, Anita de Waard, Jodi Schneider, Joanne S. Luciano, Majid Rastegar-Mojarad, Maria Liakata, “Dynamic Enhancement of Drug Product Labels to Support Drug Safety, Efficacy, and Effectiveness.”
 Journal of Biomedical Semantics.
 4(5), 2013. doi:10.1186/2041-1480-4-5